 The K4 program is designed to prepare students for kindergarten.
 A particular focus is on reading readiness.
 In Kindergarten and first grade, the focus is on reading using a phonics-based approach, along with math, spelling, social studies and science.
 From grades two through six, students are no longer learning to read but are reading to learn in every subject.
 Bible is part of the curriculum each year.

-Every student in grades K4 through fifth grade takes music, art, P.E. and Spanish once per week.
+Every student in grades K4 through fifth grade takes art, P.E. and Library once per week.

 In Upper School, the curriculum is college-preparatory in nature.
 Students are required to take English, Science, Math, and History each year, in addition to two years of a foreign language.
 The school-wide averages on the SAT for TCS students are consistently well above the state and national averages.

 Bible is also a required subject every year.
 The upper school Bible curriculum includes a year of each of the following topics: Old Testament Survey, New Testament Survey, Ethics, Church History, Christian Doctrine, and Worldviews.

 Fine arts electives include Art, Technology, Keyboarding, Personal Finance, P.E., Weight Training, Latin, Spanish, Home Economics at both the middle school and high school levels.

 TCS offers Advanced Placement (AP) classes in six subjects: Chemistry, Physics, Biology, Calculus, English Literature/Composition, and U.S. History.
 In addition, juniors and seniors have the opportunity to dual-enroll at Georgia Southern University and Ogeechee Technical College through the Dual Enrollment program.

 TCS also offers certain online elective classes, including Latin, French, German, Chinese, and many more through the Christian Schools International Online Academy.